bobbymeyer/amazon_bundler/README.md

 ## Usage
 AmazonBundler takes an array of product hashes.
 A product hash must have an **asin** and a **quantity**.
 It may also take an **offer_id**, but this is *optional*.

-In addition, you can provide your affiliate link, to get receive your affiliate credit.
+In addition, you can provide your affiliate link *(optional)*, to get receive your affiliate credit.

 ### Example
 ```